nanash1/ss_grandia_fmv_codec/README.md

 ## Usage

 The usage is straight forward with some working knowledge of Python.
-Install the package by changing to the directory that contains setup.py and call run:
+Install the package by changing to the directory that contains setup.py and run:
 ```
 pip install .
 ```